 Tournaments: 40 buy-ins

-It should be noted that if you are a losing poker player, bankroll management is not going to help you win money.
-The guidelines mentioned above will only apply if you know that you are a winning poker player in the long run.
+It should be noted that bankroll management is not going to help you win money if you are a losing poker player.

 Go back to the awesome Texas Hold'em Strategy.